 (Important note: This section is mostly partial deductions and usually requires a decent bit of documentation to verify.
 Use these deductions with caution.)

 And that’s our master list.
-Now hurry up and download the printable, tax season is like three blinks away!
+Now hurry up and snag the printable version, tax season is like three blinks away! 😉

 I feel like I should mention, again, that this isn’t a tax advice article!
 It’s just a friendly list of helpful categories you might not have already thought of.